spannerisms/ALttPNG/README.md

 PNGto4BPP converts a composite PNG sprite sheet into a useable SPR file for importing into roms.

 SpriteFilter imports SPR files, applies any one of a number of atrocious filters, and then exports to a new SPR for importing into roms.

-SpriteAnimator imports SPR files and recreations the animations seen in game.